junxit/us-congress-bills-115/metadata.md

 - 2017-11-16 — Pursuant to clause 1(c) of rule 19, the House continued with further consideration on H.R.
 1. (consideration: CR H9381-9414)
 - 2017-11-16 — The previous question was ordered pursuant to the rule.
 - 2017-11-16 — The title of the measure was amended pursuant to H. Res.
 619.
+- 2017-11-27 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2017-11-28 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 266.